Diffusion of innovations

 Diffusion of innovations is a theory that seeks to explain how, why, and at what rate new ideas and technology spread.
-Everett Rogers, a professor of communication studies, popularized the theory in his book Diffusion of Innovations; the book was first published in 1962, and is now in its fifth edition (2003).
-Rogers argues that diffusion is the process by which an innovation is communicated over time among the participants in a social system.
+The theory was popularized by Everett Rogers in his book Diffusion of Innovations, first published in 1962.
+Rogers argues that diffusion is the process by which an innovation is communicated through certain channels over time among the participants in a social system.
 The origins of the diffusion of innovations theory are varied and span multiple disciplines.